PublicisSapient/accessible-ecommerce/_posts/2018-05-12-launch-post.md

 * **It is fully keyboard navigable and screenreader-friendly** in it's current state.
 Navigate with your tab key to discover hidden wayfinding cues, and note how we tried to provide screenreader users with the appropriate amount of context and information as they navigated through the site.
 * **It is not fully designed.** Think of it as a clickable wireframe right now.
 We are working out all of the interactions first, then applying an eye-catching design later.
 * **It is not fully functional** at the moment.
 For example, right now you can't add an item to your cart.
 We plan to make that work shortly.
 This is as far as we got for Global Accessibility Awareness Day.
+* **It is not representative of today's best coding standards -- yet.** This code came out of multiple hackathon sessions.
+The point of the demo today is to showcase how an accessible e-commerce website should feel and behave.
+We will clean up the code later.
+* **It is not perfect.** We didn't want to waste time trying to make it perfect before getting it out there.
+The danger would be that it would never be perfect enough.
+Edward de bono said it best:
+> An idea that is developed and put into action is more important than an idea that exists only as an idea.

 ## 3 reasons to build an accessible e-commerce demo store:
 1. **To teach our internal teams how to navigate the web with their keyboards alone, and with assistive devices like screen readers.** Would you ask someone who had only ever driven a car to design the perfect bike?
 Probably not.
 But that is essentially what we are asking designers and developers to do when we ask people who have always navigated with a mouse pointing device to design and build something that works for a keyboard user.